-- There was a system in place for reporting and recording significant events.We found the standard form did not have provision for recording the name of the person filling in the form, this was changed during the inspection. - Lessons were shared to make sure action was taken to improve safety in the practice, except that not all GP clinical meetings were minuted. - When things went wrong patients received reasonable support, truthful information, and a written apology.
+- There was an effective system in place for reporting and recording significant events. - Lessons were shared to make sure action was taken to improve safety in the practice. - When things went wrong patients received reasonable support, truthful information, and a written apology.
 They were told about any actions to improve processes to prevent the same thing happening again. - The practice had clearly defined and embedded systems, processes and practices in place to keep patients safe and safeguarded from abuse. - Risks to patients were assessed and well managed.